echaabane/jirafeau/CONTRIBUTING.md

 ├── tos.php : "Terms of Service" page
 ├── lib
 │   ├── config.original.php : default parameters
-│   ├── config.local.php : the users parameters (auto generated, not versionized)
+│   ├── config.local.php : the users parameters (auto generated, not versioned)
 │   ├── functions_*.js : JavaScript functions for index.php (AJAX etc)
 │   ├── functions.php : core functions and tools of Jirafeau
 │   ├── tos.original.txt : default text show on the ToS page
-│   ├── tos.local.txt : a users alternative text show on the ToS page (not versionized) │   ├── settings.php : core settings of Jirafeau, includes the configuration params automatically │   ├── locales : language folder, contains all language files │   └── template
+│   ├── tos.local.txt : a users alternative text show on the ToS page (not versioned) │   ├── settings.php : core settings of Jirafeau, includes the configuration params automatically │   ├── locales : language folder, contains all language files │   └── template
 │       ├── footer.php : footer with links to source and ToS for all HTML views │       └── header.php : header with logo and title for all HTML views ├── media : folder containing all skins
-└── var-xxxxxxx : the users folder containing all data (auto generated, not versionized)
+└── var-xxxxxxx : the users folder containing all data (auto generated, not versioned)
-    ├── async : chunks of uploaded files (not succressfull yet) ├── files : all files that have been uploaded successfully │   ├── [hashed file name] : the original file
+    ├── async : chunks of uploaded files (not successful yet) ├── files : all files that have been uploaded successfully │   ├── [hashed file name] : the original file
     │   └── [hashed file name]_count : count many links to this file exist
-    └── links : all links, including meta-informations, pointing to files └── [link] : the link file, includes which original file should be used and some meta data like creation date, expiration time
+    └── links : all links, including metadata, pointing to files └── [link] : the link file, includes which original file should be used and some meta data like creation date, expiration time
 ```

 ## Translations

-Translation may be add via [Jirafeau's Weblate](https://hosted.weblate.org/projects/jirafeau/master/).
+Translation may be added via [Jirafeau's Weblate](https://hosted.weblate.org/projects/jirafeau/master/).

 ## Coding style